DHINAKARAN-DGS/Stock-Inventory-System-Android-app-for-Clothing-Brands/README.md

 *Done with Android and PHP MYSQL as backend*

-~ Still need to add complete features
+~ Still need to complete features listing feature